List of View Askewniverse characters: Bartleby and Loki

 Bethany and company arrive at the scene to find a drunken, wingless Loki swirling around dead bodies while Bartleby flies above.
 When Bartleby announces his plan to his foes, a drunken Loki turns a new leaf and tries to stop Bartleby, because as a side effect of cutting his wings off and becoming human, Loki now has a conscience.
 Bartleby stabs Loki in the gut, killing him.
 After having his wings shot off by Jay, Bartleby heads for the church, but is interrupted by Metatron (Alan Rickman) and God Herself (Alanis Morissette).
-Kneeling before Her, Bartleby is killed by the sound of Her voice, with all other humans covering their ears at the time this happens remaining unharmed.
+Kneeling before Her and only uttering "Thank you", Bartleby is killed by the sound of Her voice, with all other humans covering their ears at the time this happens remaining unharmed.

 Smith talked about making a one-issue comic book about Bartleby and Loki.
 It would show the story of how the two are banished to Wisconsin.
 As of October 2006, the comic is still on his agenda.

 A joke made by Ben Affleck in a Train Wreck video for Clerks II was turned into a rumor that Bartleby would return in said film via a brief cameo appearance.
 Affleck did make a cameo in the film, but as a new character.

-Damon reprised his role as Loki in a fourth wall breaking scene in Jay and Silent Bob Reboot, where he explains to the audience God banished him to Earth once more, this time into the Mediterranean Sea, where he was found by fishermen and found to have amnesia.
+Damon reprised his role as Loki in a fourth-wall breaking scene in Jay and Silent Bob Reboot, where he explains to the audience God banished him to Earth once more, this time into the Mediterranean Sea, where he was found by fishermen and found to have amnesia.
 He declares this makes his current form his reborn identity, before congratulating himself on the pun.